skrmanglam/Visual_Anomaly_Detection/README.md

 # Visual_Anomaly_Detection
 Contains Codes for visual anomaly detection

-Part 1: Uses MVtec_AD dataset and, using Anomalib from the OpenVino toolkit, trains it on specifically transistor images for detecting anomalies, using EfficientAD from Anomalib.
+**Part 1**: Uses MVtec_AD dataset and, using Anomalib from the OpenVino toolkit, trains it on specifically transistor images for detecting anomalies, using EfficientAD from Anomalib.

 Further plans:
 1) Test all the network architectures available in Anomalib for their latency.